damianhakert/damianhakert.github.io/source/posts/2017-03-17-gitlab-critical-release-preannouncement.html.md

 tags: security, gitlab
 ---

-On Monday, March 20th, 2017 at 23:59 UTC, we will publish a major GitLab security update.
+On Monday, March 20th, 2017 at 23:59 UTC, we will publish a critical GitLab security update.
 More details will be forthcoming on [our blog], including which versions of GitLab are affected.

 We recommend installations running affected versions to upgrade immediately.
 Please forward this alert to the appropriate people at your